Cole-Miller-IT/Cole-Miller-IT/README.md

-- 👋 Hi, I’m @Cole-Miller-IT
+- 👋 Hi, I’m Miller
 - 👀 I’m interested in programming, automation, electronics, DIY Projects, and software/game design.
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me cole.miller.it@gmail.com

 <!---